tran28/nice-hair-salon/README.md

 npm run dev
 ```

-The wesbite is built using Typescript and Tailwind CSS in Next.js.
+The wesbite uses Typescript and Tailwind CSS in Next.js.